tk-notes/fp-in-javascript-article-source-code/README.md

 Here we have:

-* toLowerCase: converts the string to all lower case
+* `toLowerCase`: converts the string to all lower case

-* trim: removes whitespace from both ends of a string
+* `trim`: removes whitespace from both ends of a string

-* split and join: replaces all instances of match with replacement in a given string
+* `split` and `join`: replaces all instances of match with replacement in a given string

-We combine all 4 functions and we can "slugify" our string.
+We combine all these 4 functions and we can `"slugify"` our string.

 ### Referential transparency

 ![](https://cdn-images-1.medium.com/max/1600/0*K0VAbQjAwmKZb1at)

-Let’s implement a square function:
+Let’s implement a `square function`:

 ```javascript
 function square(n) {